OjElsa/zero_day/README.md

-created a repo and created a file innit.
+created a repository called zero day, and created a README.md file inside the repository